Rezident16/capstone-fullstackers/proposal.md

     - implement `deleteById`
     - test `deleteById`

-- Create the `UserStockFileRepository` class.
+- Create the `UserStockJdbcTemplateRepository` class.
 (2 hours)

     All methods should catch IOExceptions and throw `DataException`.

     - add the filePath field and create a constructor to initialize the field
-    - generate tests for `UserStockFileRepository`, should be located in `src/test/java/learn/stockConnect/data/UserStockFileRepositoryTest`
+    - generate tests for `UserStockJdbcTemplateRepository`, should be located in `src/test/java/learn/stockConnect/data/UserStockJdbcTemplateRepositoryTest`
     - create a `data` directory in the project root. add test, seed, and production data files
     - implement `serialize`, and `deserialize`. these are all private method.
     - implement `findById`